gionn/alfresco-dockerfiles-bakery/README.md

   require authentication
 * Some Unix tools: `jq`, `wget`, `make`

-Configuring the authentication to Alfresco NExus server must be dopne using the wget rc file `~/.wgetrc` or `~/.netrc`:
+Configuring the authentication to Alfresco Nexus server must be done using the wget rc file `~/.wgetrc` or `~/.netrc`:

 ```sh